The determinant of finite semigroups of the pseudovariety ECOM: Appendix A

 \section{Appendix A}

-In the Appendix section, we provide examples of the semigroups that the paper discusses.
+In Appendix, we provide examples of the semigroups that the paper discusses.
 We present detailed information for each semigroup, including its Cayley table and contracted semigroup determinants.
 In the examples provided, we exclude the element zero from the rows and columns of the Cayley table.
 If the multiplication of two non-zero elements in the Cayley table results in zero, we represent it with a dot.
-Additionally, we note the contracted semigroup determinants.